 Why mouthwash does not help get rid of bad breath

 Mouthwash and mouth rinses have an incredible amount of marketing genius’ behind the products to make people think they are doing a good thing by using them.

 This may surprise you, a dental professional telling you to ditch the mouthwash, but I’ll tell you, I will never use mouthwash regularly ever again.
-The majority of the problems that are associated with bad breath come from much more complex issues.
+Most of the problems associated with bad breath come from much more complex issues.

 The answer is NO.

 The only thing that will get rid of the smell is to remove the garbage and clean up to remove the source of the smell.

 This is the exact same for your mouth.
 Just because you rinse with something does not mean it will get rid of your bad breath.